ansible/awx/docs/docsite/rst/userguide/security.rst

 Users/teams that are members of an organization can view their organization administrator.

-Users who are organization administrators implicitly inherit all capabilities for all objects within that |at| organization.
+Users who are organization administrators implicitly inherit all capabilities for all objects within that AWX organization.

-Users who are organization auditors implicitly inherit the read-only capability for all objects within that |at| organization.
+Users who are organization auditors implicitly inherit the read-only capability for all objects within that AWX organization.

 Editing Projects in an Organization